Sink Connector Development Guide

 connection_pool_size = 10

-# Topic mappings with subscription details
+# Routes with subscription details

-topic = "/events/users"
+from = "/events/users"

 subscription = "sink-group-1"